GrossDesignCo/unnamed-astronav-game-idea/dev-blog/week-3.md

 If we get ambitious, maybe:

 1. Do up some simple 3d asteroids
-2. Start on a basic ship class that can do some basic actions
+1. Start on a basic ship class that can do some basic actions
+1. Add nametags to planets

 ## Camera Work